 Agency Responsibility Description of role during a response quarantinable/communicable disease prior to crew change, etc. May communicate decisions of the port and vessel operator to All of Government.
 Stevedore company involved Flag state Certification of safe crewing from Master Bunker or victualling requirements.
 Vessel Master Compliance with all obligations under the Health Act 1956 with respect to quarantine and quarantinable diseases aboard the vessel.
 Every person liable to quarantine also has obligations (such as submitting to testing), but the ship's master has additional ones) under the Health Act and other legislation.
 Compliance with all other legislative provisions that would normally be the obligation of the person in charge of the vessel, regardless of whether or not the vessel is liable to quarantine.
 Provision of information Not allowing ship to moor or berth without authorisation Use of quarantine signal/flag Preventing anyone liable to quarantine leaving the ship without authorisation Complying with orders related to disinfection and fumigation Facilitate the MOoH or HPO to exercise their duties Notifying MOoH if a notifiable infectious disease is suspected to be onboard, even if pratique has been granted Submitting to assessment and testing as directed Grants dispensations if reduced crewing required.
-Other source of information Receipt of information that gives confirmation of or causes suspicion of a quarantinable such as disease on board a vessel en route to, or already in New Zealand.
-Information could be received by any agency or stakeholder. overseas border and Action required: Information recipient (if no maritime information to Customs via ITOCOperationsC authorities required parties with priority being the NPHS who will seek to confirm the intelligence, undertake a health risk assessment and work with stakeholders to plan and respond.
+Other source of information such as overseas Receipt of information that gives confirmation of or causes suspicion of a quarantinable disease on board a vessel en route to, or already in New Zealand.
+Information could be received by any agency or stakeholder. border and maritime authorities Action required: Information recipient (if not Customs) makes notification of issue or information to Customs via ITOCOperationsCentre@customs.govt.nz who will inform all required parties with priority being the NPHS who will seek to confirm the intelligence, undertake a health risk assessment and work with stakeholders to plan and respond.